 Bishop Jeremiah J. Park

-Dear Laity and Clergy of the Susquehanna Annual Conference, Grace to you in the name of Jesus Christ, Prince of Peace, Healer of our Brokenness, and Hope of the World!
-According to disciplinary paragraph 417 of the 2016 Book of Discipline, one of the significant responsibilities of the Resident Bishop is to appoint elders to…Read More
+May 27, 2020 My Dear Sisters and Brothers of the Susquehanna Conference, Grace to you in the name of Jesus Christ, Prince of Peace, Healer of our Brokenness, and Hope of the World!
+It has now been announced that the postponed session of the 2020 General Conference will be held August 29 to September 7,…Read More

-January 22, 2018 Dear Sisters and Brothers of the Susquehanna Conference, Grace to you in the name of Jesus Christ, Prince of Peace, Healer of Our Brokenness and Hope of the World!
-Joyfully, I want to share this very exciting news with our entire conference family.
-Rev. Jason R. Mackey will be appointed as the…Read More
+April 16, 2020 Dear Lay and Clergy Members of the Susquehanna Annual Conference, Grace to you in the name of Jesus Christ, Prince of Peace, Healer of our Brokenness, and Hope of the World!
+During these difficult and uncertain times, I pray that you are well and healthy.
+I give thanks to God daily for…Read More

 Jeremiah J. Park was born on July 4, 1952, in Jae Chun, Korea.
 He graduated from Seoul Methodist Theological School, as an honor student, with a Bachelor of Divinity degree in 1973 and cum laude from the Theological School of Drew University with the M.Div. degree in 1979.